How Can Cat Litter Make You Sick?

 Allergic Rhinitis:

-- Allergic rhinitis is an allergic reaction that affects the nasal passages, causing sneezing, itching, nasal congestion, and runny nose.
+- Allergic rhinitis (Hay Fever) is an allergic reaction that affects the nasal passages, causing sneezing, itching, nasal congestion, and runny nose.

 -